DJI-Mobile-SDK-Tutorials/Android-GSDemo-GoogleMap/README.md

 }
 ~~~

 In the code above, we declare the "compileSdkVersion", "buildToolsVersion", "minSdkVersion" and "targetSdkVersion".
-Please make sure the **targetSdkVersion** is assigned as 22 here.
 Furthermore, we add the `compile 'com.google.android.gms:play-services:8.4.0'` to the "dependencies" to support google play service.

 Then select **Tools->Android->Sync Project with Gradle Files** to sync the gradle files.